threefoldfoundation/info_threefold_pub/wiki/orgstructure/governance.md

 The pool was real hardware in Dubai and Ghent.

-The tokens out of this pool are safe and well managed, we are acquiring a lot of them in ThreeFold Cloud.
+The tokens out of this pool are safe and well managed, we are acquiring a lot of them in ThreeFold Cloud (ThreeFold Dubai).